-The first step is to create a learning plan for each member of the organization, from the top executive to the cleaning staff.
+The first step is to effective training is to create a learning plan for each member of the organization, from the top executive to the cleaning staff.
 The learning plan should address direct job-related learning as well as professional development and general education goals.
 In order to set job-related training goals, access the employee skills and competencies needs.

 While a variety of education and training should be encouraged and made available, the most important aspect of learning should be making sure the employee has, and is expanding, the skills and knowledge they need to do their job effectively and to pursue continuous improvement.

-The learning plan should address in detail what kind of training is needed in order to improve or develop particular job skills and knowledge, and that includes where and how it can be achieved and what time frame.
+The learning plan should address in detail what kind of training program is needed in order to improve or develop particular job skills and knowledge, and that includes where and how it can be achieved and what time frame.
 In other words, create a set of clear objectives.
 Sometimes a competency matrix is used to describe the skill needs of a position and the current skill levels of an associate in order to do a gap assessment.

 It is important, however, to frame this exercise properly.
 Associates should never be made to feel that they are deficient or lacking; the focus should be on improvement and getting better.
 Once again the organizational culture plays an important role.
 If learning and improvement are valued across the organization, then associates will be more likely to view their assessment and learning plan in a positive light.